Lollipop (BigBang and 2NE1 song)

-"Lollipop" is a song by Big Bang and 2NE1, created to promote a cellphone by LG Cyon.
-It interpolates the 1958 hit "Lollipop" written by Julius Dixson and Beverly Ross.
+"Lollipop" is a song by South Korean groups Big Bang and 2NE1, released under YG Entertainment on March 27, 2009.
+Created to promote a cellphone by LG Cyon, it interpolates the 1958 hit "Lollipop" written by Julius Dixson and Beverly Ross.
 The song achieved the top spot on various online charts, including a four week run at number one on music portal Mnet.
 "Lollipop" was used to debut 2NE1 unofficially, as it does not serve as their debut single.
 2NE1 followed up with their official debut single "Fire".

 Background and release

-DJ Wreckx remixed the song for Cyon Bboy Championships.
 "Lollipop" was used to debut 2NE1 unofficially, as it does not serve as their debut single.
 In April, YG Entertainment announced that 2NE1 would release a hip hop and reggae song titled "Fire" on May 6, 2009, which would serve as their official debut as a group.

 The song was used for an LG Cyon phone.
 It charted number one on various offline and online charts in South Korea, despite not having any promotional appearances.
 The song went to sell over 3,000,000 digital downloads and became a commercial success in South Korea, topping the Cyworld digital chart for the month of April 2009.